-DeKalb Market Hall, Brooklyn’s "newest innovative culinary destination" located in Brooklyn’s City Point opened to the public in spring 2017 as "notably one of the largest food halls in the country, offering a distinctly Brooklyn point of view."
-The 33,000-square-foot space is home to almost 40 local and regional food outposts including The Arepa Lady, Steve's Key Lime Pies, Wilma Jeans, Hard Times Sundaes, Ample Hills, Bun-ker, Wilma Jean, Fulton Landing Seafood Company, and Katz’s Delicatessen’s where the famed deli has expanded and opened its first new outpost after decades at its Lower East Side location.
-If all of this food isn't enough for you, DeKalb Market Hall hosts daily entertainment programming in its two dedicated spaces: a custom-built show kitchen and an event space, DeKalb Stage, as well as a 40 foot bar designed by Brooklyn artists.
-Serious home chefs will love the nose-to-tail grass-fed butcher, a fishmonger, an artisanal cheese counter and an on-site bakery.
-After you've had your fill of good eats, see a flick on the oversized screens at the Alamo Draft House or peruse the racks at Century 21 at City Point.
+DeKalb Market Hall, Brooklyn’s "newest innovative culinary destination" located in Brooklyn’s City Point, opened to the public in spring 2017 as "notably one of the largest food halls in the country, offering a distinctly Brooklyn point of view."
+The 33,000-square-foot space is home to 40 local and regional food outposts including the Arepa Lady, Steve's Key Lime, Home Frite, Eight Turn Crepe, Ample Hills Creamery, Bunker, Wiki Wiki, Fulton Landing Seafood, and A Taste of Katz’s where the famed deli has expanded and opened its first new outpost after decades at its Lower East Side location.
+If all of this food isn't enough for you, DeKalb Market Hall hosts daily entertainment programming in its two dedicated spaces: a custom-built show kitchen and an event space, DeKalb Stage, as well as a 40-foot bar designed by Brooklyn artists.
+Serious home chefs will love the nose-to-tail grass-fed butcher, a fishmonger, an artisanal cheese counter, and an on-site bakery.
+After you've had your fill of good eats, see a flick on the oversized screens at the Alamo Drafthouse or peruse the racks at Century 21 at City Point.